ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 In table 1, you can see the 3 attached data volumes and their provisioned throughput limits.
 The percentage column shows the proportion of each volume's bandwidth compared to the combined provisioned throughput value.
 To calculate how the available instance volume bandwidth is allocated to each volume, multiply the available instance volume bandwidth with the volume's percentage.
 The results are shown in the allocated volume bandwidth column.

-In the first example, the combined provisioned  equal 4,324 Mbps, that is the 100%.
+In the first example, the combined provisioned value equals 4,324 Mbps, that is the 100%.
 Volume-a and volume-c throughput limit value is 27% of the combined throughput value.
 To see how much of the available instance volume bandwidth is allocated to them, you have to multiply 607 Mbps with 0.27.
 The result is 166 Mbps.

 | Volumes | Maximum IOPS | Provisioned max throughput limit | Percentage | Allocated volume bandwidth |
 |---------|-------------:|----------------------------------|-----------:|---------------------------:|